(The PDA conference in Perth on November 11, 2025)

 - retreat into fantasy,

-- increased sensory sensitivity,
+- more sensory sensitivity

-- increased need for control,
+- greater need for control

-- changes in communication,
+- changes in communication

-- increased movement and physical tension.
+- more movement and physical tension.

 Ending